jgowler/Proxmox-CloudInit-Terraform-Project/Proxmox-files/README.md

 ## Introduction

-In this step of the projject I will need to create a user account and API Token for Terraform to use to deploy the VM's to my homelab.
+In this step of the project I will need to create a user account and API Token for Terraform to use to deploy the VM's to my homelab.

 1. Create a user account in Proxmox for Terraform to use.
 2. Create an API Token with the specific permissions to connect to Proxmox.